Public Records & Services in Chatom

 Economy & Demographics

 Chatom's economy is rooted in its agricultural heritage, with several farms and markets contributing to the local economy.
 The town's small businesses, ranging from retail shops to service providers, also play a vital role in supporting the community.
-The Chatom Alabama Public Library and the Chatom Alabama Public Schools system further contribute to the area's economic and social well-being, offering educational and recreational opportunities for residents.
+The Chatom Alabama Public Library and the Chatom Alabama Public Schools system further contribute to the area's economic and social welfare, offering educational and recreational opportunities for residents.

 Elections & Voter Records

-Chatom, Washington County, Alabama residents participate in federal, state, and county elections administered by the Washington County Probate Judge's Office, which serves as the Washington County election authority.
+Chatom, Washington County, Alabama residents participate in federal, state, and county elections administered by the Washington County Probate Judge's Office, which is the Washington County election authority.
 The office is located at 55 Court Street, Suite 200, Chatom, AL 36518, phone (251) 847-2201.
 Voter registration in Alabama is available online at www.alabamainteractive.org/sos/voter_registration, by mail, or in person at the Probate Office.
 The state requires voters to register at least 15 days before an election.

 Frequently Asked Questions